This image is just a screenshot from the code editor I use, which is VS Code

 "RSS (RDF Site Summary or Really Simple Syndication) is a web feed that allows users and applications to access updates to websites in a standardized, computer-readable format."

-Ok, so what does this mean?
-RSS feed is nothing more than an XML document formatted according to RSS standard.
-It can be served from any website like any other HTML page or any other resource (images, PDFs, MP4, etc.).
+In simple terms, a RSS feed is just an XML document formatted according to the RSS standard.
+It can be served from any website, just like an HTML page or any other resource (images, PDFs, MP4, etc.).

-Ok, so, now we know what it is.
-But, what is it used for?
-Why is it useful?
-In essence, it can serve as a broadcasting mechanism for the content of your website.
-We will use a blog example here, but you can utilize RSS also for podcasts, news headlines, web shop products, torrents, etc. RSS feed can include some metadata about your content, like author, publishing date, but also short descriptions (excerpts) and/or full article content.
-This is a way of broadcasting your newly created content out to the world, or at least to the people who are listening (who are subscribed) to your RSS feed.
+But what is it used for?
+Why is RSS still useful for blogs, news, and content creators?
+At its core, RSS is a broadcasting mechanism for your website’s content.
+It’s most commonly used for blogs, but you’ll also find RSS feeds for podcasts, news headlines, product updates, and even torrent trackers.
+An RSS feed can include metadata about your content — like author, publishing date, short descriptions (excerpts), or even the full article content.
+This is how you broadcast your latest content to the world, or at least to the people who are listening (subscribed) to your RSS feed.

-So, RSS feed is like your own mini transmitter antenna on your website for your own website content.
-RSS logo kind of symbolizes that. 📡
+Think of an RSS feed as your own mini transmitter antenna for your website’s content.
+The RSS logo even symbolizes this idea. 📡

 If you visited the Wikipedia article above you will see this example: